 Users also have the option to encrypt emails using S/MIME as long as they use their Runbox account with a third party standalone email client such as Mozilla Thunderbird, Apple Mail, or Microsoft Outlook.

 The good news is that Runbox is planning to introduce native PGP encryption to its Runbox 7 client (currently in Beta).
 So watch this space.

-One thing worth bearing in mind is that Runbox does not currently implement encryption for emails that are at rest on its servers, this may concern any user that does not implement strong E2EE using S/MIME or PGP.
+One thing worth remembering is that Runbox does not currently implement encryption for emails that are at rest on its servers, this may concern any user that does not implement strong E2EE using S/MIME or PGP.